EnricoZorzetto/nash_2020/README.md

-# Studying the effects of the North Atlantic Subtropical High on United States Rainfall
+# Studying the effects of the North Atlantic Subtropical High (NASH) on summer rainfall over the United States

 Codes for analyzing how the statistical properties of daily rainfall over the conterminous United States depened on the position of the North Atantic Subtropical High (NASH) during the summer season.
 The software is freely available under the MIT license (see LICENSE.md).